aiday-mar/EPFL/Software Engineering/README.md

-# Notes for the Software Engineering course for EPFL
+This repository contains notes for the Software Engineering course for EPFL